Sveti Juraj u Trnju: History

 Throughout the 19th century, the village was a subject of Magyarization.
-During World War I, the village was subject to heavy requisition from the Austro-Hungarian forces.
-The discriminatory approach towards the Croatian majority from the Hungarian side, mobilizations, high inflation, war deaths, and constant requisitions caused a revolt among the inhabitants.
+During World War I, the village was a subject to heavy requisition from the Austro-Hungarian forces.
+Discriminatory approach towards the Croatian majority from the Hungarian side, mobilizations, high inflation, war deaths, and constant requisitions caused a revolt among the inhabitants.
 Between November 2-3, 1918, the inhabitants rebelled by smashing the windows of the village's municipal office, while the property of the wealthy Hungarians in the village was mostly plundered.
-Hungary responded by sending a heavily armed guard (štatarium), which responded by continuing the practice of martial law, killing several villagers, or punishing them by whipping.
+Hungary responded by sending a heavily armed guard (štatarium), which responded by continuing the practice of martial law, killing several villagers or punishing them by whipping.
 1918 occupation of Međimurje by the forces of the State of Slovenes, Croats and Serbs stopped further escalations.
 In 1932, a volunteer fire department was created.

 After interwar stability, the village was once more under occupation during World War II.
 Shortly after the formation of the Independent State of Croatia, the village was once again occupied by Hungarian forces.
 On December 3, 1943, after the shooting of a village notary, Pap Jenőj by Partisan forces, the Hungarian forces responded by lining up men in front of the church and threatening to kill them as a revenge.
 The event was stopped due to the intervention by the village's priest, Mirko Kočila.

 In May 1945, the village became part of Yugoslavia.
 After several territorial reorganizations, the village experienced major infrastructure improvements.
 The village received electricity in 1954 and asphalt in 1965, as the village became part of a Čakovec-Letenye road.
 The village's football club NK Trnje experienced success in the 1970s, playing in the fourth tier of Yugoslav football.
 The history of the football club was briefly documented in a 2018 book written by Božidar Fajić.
 The village also received a memorial park, commemorating the Partisan victims of World War II.
 The works were finished in 1988.